-It took the internet by storm a few years back, but for us now, Mississippi Roast is a workhorse dish.
+It took the internet by storm a few years back, but in our household now, Mississippi Roast is a workhorse dish.
 We serve the peppery meat with rice or quinoa, then repurpose leftovers in sandwiches or tacos.
-Our favorite recipe is behind a New York Times paywall, but there are plenty of free recipe versions a click away as well.
+The recipe for our favorite version is behind a New York Times paywall, but there are plenty of free versions a click away as well.
 By the way, the Times and some others use Chuck roast, and that works great, but so do the roast cuts from the round, e.g, Rump roast, Top Round roast, Eye roast, Sirloin Tip roast.

 This pot roast is mostly a standard take on the classic recipe.
 Easy to make and heartily delicious, it's become our other roast standby.